Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

     >::value, " Swizzling is easy");
 ```

 The last example actually modified a function using variadic pack expansions.
-This is one of the reason I wanted to start a library since others libraries made it too difficult to do such things.
+This is one of the reason I wanted to start a library since others libraries made it too difficult to do such things due to the nesting of their meta-functions.

 For now, I've already implemented two higher-meta-expression using `te::fork_` , but I'm not surprised one bit.
-Odin Holmes actually did a presentation on this ( in Boost(not yet!).tmp, it's named `boost::tmp::tee_`) and fork was the first meta-expression that blew my mind.
+Odin Holmes did a presentation on this ( in Boost(not yet!).tmp, it's named `boost::tmp::tee_`) and fork was the first meta-expression that blew my mind.
 I remember my big meta-functions that wasn't working, replacing it by fork and three little dot and seeing it work perfectly on the first try.
+I was flabergasted the whole day.

 The last higher-meta-expression I want to talk about is `te::on_args_<typename ...
 Es>`.
 This solve a weird problem in template library where you have something like a `std::tuple<Ts...>` and just want to play with the inner types, then rewrap with tuple.
-The problem is that it's technically a series of functions that depend on the input, which is notoriously difficult since you have add your continuation to the last meta-function which can be nested inside other meta-function.
+The problem is that it's technically a series of functions that depend on the input, which is notoriously difficult since you have to add your continuation to the last meta-function which can be nested inside other meta-function.
 Not in my library, albeit I admit the implementation is a little bit Frankenstein.
 However, this is my actual solution to Arthur O'Dwyer post about template library released in December 2019 :

 ```C++
     // On this challenge, the goal was to unwrap, remove empty class, sort them by